 This is a crying shame because that would mean the ordinary moms would miss the vote on thank-you cards.
 But if they had been permitted to remain present, they would’ve responded thus:

 “Do you hate the planet?
 Or is it just trees specifically that you hate?
 Because I really can’t think of a stupider use for paper than making cards that get thrown away the instant the receiver is done reading them, if they read them at all.
 The only logical conclusion is that you hate the earth.
-ARE YOU PEOPLE INSANE?”
+ARE YOU PEOPLE BONKERS?”

 By this point, metal folding chairs would be flying across the room and security would be tasering moms left and right, heedless of Committee membership status.
 The unholy pandemonium caused by the ordinary mothers would leave The Committee to Create Social Expectations for the Subjugation of Ordinary Motherhood in such a state of upheaval that none of its members would ever dare to reconvene.